UMAprotocol/UMIPs/UMIPs/IS_RELAY_VALID_PI_DRAFT.md

 # Motivation

-IS_RELAYP_VALID will allow the DVM to validate relay requests coming from Optimism or Arbitrum using the bridge contracts [here](https://github.com/UMAprotocol/protocol/tree/master/packages/core/contracts/insured-bridge).
+IS_RELAY_VALID will allow the DVM to validate relay requests coming from Optimism or Arbitrum using the bridge contracts [here](https://github.com/UMAprotocol/protocol/tree/master/packages/core/contracts/insured-bridge).

 This system will allow users on L2 to quickly transfer their funds back to L1 and avoid the long withdrawal waiting periods associated with the rollups for a marginal fee that will be paid to LPs that are willing to wait for the funds to transfer over the canonical bridge.